Skip to content

 Lab: explain the overlay

-• What changes when the Internet circuit has high loss but MPLS is clean?
+5. What changes when the Internet circuit has high loss and MPLS is clean?

-Then verify using control, route, and tunnel commands.
-The goal is to connect the show output to the architecture.
+Then verify with the control, route, and tunnel commands.
+The goal is to connect each show output to one plane.

 Objectives